agoncal/agoncal-application-cdbookstore/README.md

 To fill up the database, I've used some Amazon Web Services.
 You will find the raw XML data in the `xml` directory with XSLT transformation (zipped so it's not too big).

+## Architecture

+The application is divided in several modules:

+* The CD-Boostore is the main web app that allows you to buy CDs and Books.
+* The Top Sells is a REST service that calculates the top sells.
+This REST service is invoked by CD-Boostore to display the top sells on the main page
+* Billing : is a Message Driven Bean that receives all the sells that have been done and creates invoices

 ## Compile and package

 Being Maven centric, you can compile and package it without tests using `mvn clean compile -Dmaven.test.skip=true`, `mvn clean package -Dmaven.test.skip=true` or `mvn clean install -Dmaven.test.skip=true`.
 Once you have your war file, you can deploy it.